 Employers may request proof of marriage from a same-sex couple, in the same manner, they would for opposite sex couples, but may not do so in a way that interferes with the employee’s use of or attempt to use his or her FMLA rights.

 What Will Not Change Under the New Definition?

 Just as unmarried opposite-sex couples do not have spousal-care rights under the FMLA, unmarried same-sex couples will not have such rights, either.
 The FMLA also does not consider couples that have entered into “civil unions” to be married.

-If you have questions about how these changes will affect your organization, or about your organization’s responsibilities under the FMLA, please contact your labor and employment lawyers, or contact us.
+If you have questions about how these changes will affect your organization, or about your organization’s responsibilities under the FMLA, please contact your South Carolina labor lawyer and employment lawyer, or contact us.